-- Never allow anyone to ride in the luggage area or on the rear seat when it is in the fold-down position.
-Use of these areas by passengers without proper restraints could result in serious injury in an accidentor sudden stop. - Properly secure all cargo to help prevent it from sliding or shifting.
+• Never allow anyone to ride in the luggage area or on the rear seat when it is in the fold-down position.
+Use of these areas by passengers without proper restraints could result in serious injury in an accident or sudden stop.

+- Properly secure all cargo to help prevent it from sliding or shifting.
 Do not place cargo higher than the seatbacks.
-In a sudden stop or collision, unsecured cargo could cause personal injury. - When returning seatbacks to the upright position, be certain they are completely secured in the latched position.
-If they are not completelysecured in the latched position, passengers may be injured in an accident or sudden stop. - 1-6 Seats, restraints and supplemental air bag systems
+In a sudden stop or collision, unsecured cargo could cause personal injury. - When returning seatbacks to the upright position, be certain they are completely secured in the latched position. - 1-4 Seats, restraints and supplemental air bag systems